lndaquino/ecommerce-checkout-microservice-architecture/README.md

 - **valid cupom** = *abc* (valid status - invalid otherwise)

 &nbsp;
-### How to test retrial strategy
+### How to test
-- stop the payment or coupon microservice
+- stop the coupon microservice
 - try a purchase
-- watch retrials in terminal
+- watch queue retrials in payment microservice terminal
-- restart the service before 5 retrials and the process will be concluded
+- restart the coupon microservice and the process will be concluded